anlytcs/gst_kernel/README.rst

 A Jupyter kernel for GNU Smalltalk
 ==================================

-This Jupyter kernel is base don the Bash Kernel found here https://github.com/takluyver/bash_kernel
+This Jupyter kernel is based on the Bash Kernel found here https://github.com/takluyver/bash_kernel

 This code uses the python REPLWrapper to wrap the REPL found in Gnu Smalltalk.